 We are thrilled to once again invite campers onto our beautiful property for another incredible summer!

 As recommendations and guidelines are changing, we are making plans for a variety of safety measures this summer.
 Please be aware that these guidelines may change as updated information becomes available.
-Please check back here at any time to find the most up to date information from Camp.
+As a camp operating in NC, the NCDHHS creates recommendations and requirements that have been used to create our guidelines below.
+Please check back here at any time to find the most up-to-date information from Camp.

-We will probably ask you to limit your child’s exposure to others outside of your family for a number of days before camp begins.
+We will ask you to limit your child’s exposure to others outside of your family for at least eight days before camp begins.

-All campers will probably be required to demonstrate a negative molecular PCR test upon their arrival at camp.
-We will ask that this is administered within a certain number of days before arrival, and the camper should strictly limit interaction with others outside of his family after the test.
-(Further details will be released as camp approaches.)
+All unvaccinated campers and staff will be required to demonstrate a negative molecular PCR test upon their arrival at camp.
+Rapid PCR Tests will not be accepted on Opening Day.
+We will ask that this is administered within four days before arrival, and the camper should strictly limit interaction with others outside of his family after the test.
+(More testing details available on the complete Camp Ridgecrest COVID Guidelines document.
+A link is provided at the top of this page.)

-You’ll be able to meet the staff who will be taking care of your son this summer with a recorded video introduction before you arrive at camp.
+You’ll be able to meet the staff who will be taking care of your son this summer with a recorded video introduction on Opening Day.
+To help you get to know them, we will also provide pictures of your son's counselors as well as a personal letter to you from each of them.

 As soon as your camper arrives, he will join his cabin group and start the fun!